anyaevostinar/anyaevostinar.github.io/classes/208-f25/hw3.md

 void store_string(data_store_t *data_store, int label, char *s);
 ```

-Make sure to [clear out the data bits](https://cplusplus.com/reference/cstring/memset/) in the entry and copy over the provided string.
+Make sure to [clear out the data bits](https://cplusplus.com/reference/cstring/memset/) in the entry and copy over the provided string to the `data` portion of the `data_store_entry_t` and the `id` to its location in the entry.

 After you’ve completed this function, you should be able to test the code again by running `main.c`:

 ```bash
 $ make